ill13/SpeakLocal/README.md

 More audio options added.

-- Voice selection
+- Voice selection: An enumerated list of TTS voices that are installed on the host.
-- Speech rate
+- Speech rate: Speed up or slow down how fast the words are spoken
-- Bitrate
+- Bitrate: Ability to adjust sound quality.
+Beware, higher bitrate means more data used!

 ![image](https://github.com/ill13/SpeakLocal/assets/10509740/11d9d652-7bdc-469f-a5a4-3e072e293338)